 This new place seems inadvertently well-named.
 We’re told it’s under the same ownersip as Nook, which we haven’t been to for years and weren’t all that thrilled with the last time although it had almost become a regular for us previously.

-It wasn’t a drinking night and they only sold us one glass of wine (for one of us) off a fairly abbreviated and I thought a bit-pricey list which however included a Chablis from a producer I didn’t know for $80 which seemed not a bad deal.
+It wasn’t a drinking night for us and we only consumed one glass of wine (for one of us) off a fairly abbreviated and I thought a bit-pricey list which however included a Chablis from a producer I didn’t know for $80 which seemed not a bad deal.

 The food started arriving pretty quickly.
-One of my favourite server dynamics was on display: loud-voiced announcement of the dishes straight across existing table conversation as if the staff was under pressure due to the restaurant’s huge popularity (not in evidence on this particular night).
+One of my favourite server dynamics was on display: loud-voiced announcement of the dishes straight across existing table conversation as if the staff was under pressure due to the restaurant’s huge popularity (not in evidence on this particular night: Hey!
+Who is the person reasonably entitled to deference here?
+Hint: it isn’t you, busboy).
 The buratta with a carrot purée and some watercress was tasty but less than a good serving-spoonful, with its lengthwise-cut unbuttered toasted baguette.
 I liked the spicy squid’s mellow flavour and thought as I crunched the mantle and tentacles maybe this restaurant is just into slightly weird but tasty stuff.
-The fries were perfectly okay, a bit large (hand) cut for me and flavour-wise straight canola instead of animal fat, with a “home-made” granular mayo.
+The fries were perfectly okay, a bit large (hand) cut for me and flavour-wise straight canola instead of gorgeous animal fat, with a “home-made” granular mayo.
 Brussel sprouts were cut across and caramelized with some melted parmesan on top flavoured I think with nutmeg.
 Cauliflower with chermoula (a Moroccan sauce) on a separate plate was undercooked.

-We all expected the $45 Whole Seabass to be a good-sized fish but it was two thin 0.5 cm x six-inch fillets, a bit overcooked if anything, with South Asian spice tasting for some reason like something out of a Patak product jar on one side, and more chermoula on the other.
-Two or three skinny bites each for the four of us.
+We all expected the $45 Whole Seabass to be a good-sized fish but it was two thin 0.5 cm x six-inch fillets, a bit overcooked if anything, with South Asian spice tasting for some reason like something out of a Patak product jar on one side, and more chermoula on the other: two or three skinny bites each for the four of us.
 Pretty well everything needed salt which of course you had to ask for.
-My espresso was bitter the way they do it at affected pseudo-Italian places so I had to heap on the (brown) sugar.
+My espresso was bitter the way they do it at affected pseudo-Italian places like Artigiano so I had to heap on the (brown) sugar.

 $181 with only one glass of local wine among four of us.
-The place filled up to about one-third by the time we left at 8:30, never enough for it to be frankly noisy.
+The place filled up to about a third by the time we left at 8:30, never enough for it to be frankly noisy.

 Disappointing!
 We left hungry and feeling a bit swindled and twee-patronized which would never have entered our minds if the food had been really fabulous instead of “Odd”.
 Off-schmecht flavours vitiated by technical rookie blunders.
 To say nothing of not enough, presumably in some sort of “minceur” help at keeping us on our low-cal diet.
 I think at over 70 I’m able to look after my own caloric intake thanks and I completely prefer what has come to be known as comfort food.

 Whether any of these views are driving the cuisine at Oddfish I don’t know and care less, but we won’t be back.
-Food 6.2, service 8.0, ambience 8.2, value 5.6, peace and quiet 7.0 (but for sure the place would be deafening if it was full).
+Food 6.2, service 6.0, ambience 8.2, value 5.6, peace and quiet 7.0 (but for sure the place would be deafening if it was ever full).